rashidkpc/elastic-node-app/README.md

-# elastic-node-app
 This is my person node app seed.
 Don't use it.
-Or do what makes you feel good, no biggie.
+Or do.
+Whatever makes you feel better.